Weelorum/Weelorum-Kotlin-Style-Guide/README.md

 It is allowed to call a lambda with either `invoke` or the shortened version `()` if there is no agreement within the project.
 However, explicit `invoke` has several advantages:

 > [!TIP]
-> One of the main reasons for using explicit `invoke` is the conceptual separation of a function as a class member and a lambda as an input parameter to a function..
+> One of the main reasons for using explicit `invoke` is the conceptual separation of a function as a class member and a lambda as an input parameter to a function.
 > The use of `invoke` clearly indicates that a lambda is being used, not a function.
 >
 > An additional argument for using `invoke` is its visibility.
 When calling a lambda without `invoke`, it can lose parentheses at the call site, which will lead to incorrect behavior.